nicolaics/supervision-backend/README.md

 - **Empty analytics responses** – Both datasets must be loaded because KPIs join `PlayerHistory` impressions with `ContentPerformance` flags.
 Use the Dataset Status API to confirm row counts.

 ---

-## Next steps

-- Add a production-ready Dockerfile (multi-stage Node builder with a slim runtime layer) when deployment needs arise.
-- Replace `synchronize: true` with migrations before shipping to production to avoid accidental schema drift.
-- Introduce background job orchestration (for example, BullMQ or Temporal) for larger CSVs once datasets exceed single-process capacity.